Edwin Embree

 Edwin Rogers Embree (1883–1950) was an author and one of the former vice presidents of the Rockefeller Foundation, president of the Julius Rosenwald Foundation (also known as the Rosenwald Fund), a writer, and president of the Liberian Foundation.
+He is considered by many as one of the most influential philanthropists.
+He died in 1950.

 Early life

 Embree was born in Nebraska in 1883, the youngest of four children of Laura and William Norris Embree.
 His grandfather and grandmother were John Gregg Fee and Matilda Fee, abolitionist leaders from Kentucky.
 Embree had a very close relationship with his grandfather, the founder and president of Berea College.
 His father was discharged from the Union Army, after he took a job as a telegrapher with the Union Pacific Railroad.
 His father died in 1891, so his mother took her four children and moved with her parents to Berea.
 Embree's grandfather John Fee formed Embree's values and character at an early age, so he followed his grandfather examples.
-Edwin went to school at Berea and Yale, became a lecturer, and had many other outstanding accomplishments throughout his life.
-He died in 1950.